nabeelvalley/website/static/content/stdout/2020/13-10/launch-fsi-from-terminal.md

+> Before you can use the following, you will need the [.NET Core SDK installed](https://dotnet.microsoft.com/download)

 # Open the F# Interactive Console

-You can open an F# interactive console using the `dotnet` CLI.
-To do so, run the following command:
+To open an F# interactive console using the `dotnet` CLI.
+You can run the following command:

 ```sh
 dotnet fsi
 ```

+> Note that to end statements/execute in the F# Interactive console use `;;` at the end of a line or section of code

-You can then run `#help;;` from the `fsi` console to view the help menu, and `#quit;;` to quit the interactive session
+Once in the console, running `#help;;` from the `fsi` console to view the help menu, and `#quit;;` to quit the interactive session

-Additionally, you can write multi-line `F#` code, to end a section of code add a `;;`.
+Additionally, you can write multi-line `F#` code as well as just single line expressions.
+Each expression should be terminated with `;;`.
 For example, you can write a function that will print some data into the console:

 ```fs
 let printer s =